AkkaNetContrib/Akka.Persistence.CouchBase/README.md

 CREATE INDEX idxDocumentType_PersistenceId_Timestamp on `yourbucket` (PersistenceId,Timestamp,DocumentType) USING GSI CREATE INDEX idxDocumentType_PersistenceId on `yourbucket` (DocumentType,PersistenceId) USING GSI

+Missing:
+- HOCON Config details
+- app.config details
+- Document Size limit

 ## Development Details
+Add here:
+- How to use plug-in
+- To contribute you need...
+- Future enhancements
 ### Development Tools and Packages
 This plugin was developed using the following:
 - Visual Studio 2013